pixelgrade/customify/readme.txt

 * Default [image](https://unsplash.com/photos/OgM4RKdr2kY) for Style Manager Color Palette control - License: (Unsplash)[https://unsplash.com/license]

 == Changelog ==

+= 2.5.6 =
+* Improved styling for the Font control.
+* Improved handling of minimal required PHP version.
+* Cleanup stylesheets and scripts for better performance and easier maintenance.
+* Compatibility with WordPress 5.3.0.

 = 2.5.5 =
 * Fixed an issue with the default font weight for the Typography field.